JackDaOreo/Database-of-Shit/README.md

 2. If your program can be contained within a single method, name a new method appropriately inside 'AllPrograms.cs'
 3. Do not touch the file 'MainMenu.cs'.
 I will add your submission to the list manually to prevent overalpping in listing
 4. Do not create any variables outside the scope of your method
-5. Make sure that you properly add exception handlers and inside 'catch' is an error message and then the calling of your function to resume execution.
+5. Do not put any exception handlers inside your method as when the method is called it can be handled then.
 6. Your method may NOT call any other method that is not associated with your program
 7. At the top of the method, you must have your name in comment
 8. Properly document through comment the purpose of your code to help others better read it.